scala-bs/scala-bs/README.md

 ## <a name="wiki">Wiki</a>

 The [Wiki][wiki] is a knowledge base for all tasks necessary for organizing the user group.
-It contains the following tasks:

-+ [Advertizing a Meeting][advertize]